HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **NFR4: Security:** The system must implement robust user registration and authentication protocols.
 -   **NFR5: Extensibility and Research:** The V1 production system will exclusively use the fine-tuned XLM-ROBERTa model.
 For academic comparison, a separate, non-production script or environment will be created to benchmark baseline models (VADER, Naïve Bayes, mBERT).
 -   **NFR6: System Calibration:** The automated flagging algorithms must be calibrated to minimize false positives and ensure the volume of flagged evaluations is manageable for Admins.
+-   **NFR7: Data Privacy Compliance:** All processing of imported historical and live user data must be compliant with the Data Privacy Act of 2012 (RA 10173).
+The architecture must account for the secure handling and storage of Personally Identifiable Information (PII).

 ---